| THE CORONATION OF QUEEN ELIZABETH II. London,

 On June 2nd, at “The Coronation of Queen Elizabeth II”.
 A

-painting by In Westminster Abbey the
+In Westminster Abbey the

 ceremony, its origins established in mediaeval times, was conducted by Dr. Geoffrey Fisher, Archbishop of Canterbury, and